About Me

 Experiences

-Mar 2021 - Present Research & Development Intern , Taichi Graphics, China Development of the Taichi programming language, simulation research based on Taichi Lang
+Mar 2021 - Jul 2023 Research & Development Intern , Taichi Graphics, China Development of the Taichi programming language, simulation research based on Taichi Lang

 Research, development and deployment of MeshTaichi extension

-A research program.
-Developed and deployed a novel mesh compiler based on Taichi that provides an intuitive programming model for efficient mesh-based operations.
+A research project.
+Developed and deployed a novel GPU mesh compiler based on Taichi that provides an intuitive programming model for efficient mesh-based operations.
 Devised the programming interface and backend code generation.
 Implemented XPBD, Projective Dynamics, and Lagrangian-force MPM for experiments.
 Submitted a patent.
 Work published in SIGGRAPH Asia 2022.

 Development of prototype of Taichi's Vulkan GPU backend

-Developed and deployed an IR builder to convert CHI IR (Taichi's intermediate representation) to SPIR-V, which could be executed by Vulkan SDK, as a solution for non-CUDA environment and AOT compilation.
+Developed and deployed an IR builder to convert CHI IR (Taichi Lang's Intermediate Representation) into SPIR-V (Standard Portable Intermediate Representation), which could be compiled and executed by Vulkan SDK and OpenCL.
+Served as a Taichi deployment solution for non-CUDA GPU environment and Ahead-of-Time compilation.
 Technical talks presented on TaichiCon01/02.

 Teaching